ietf-wg-ccwg/draft-ietf-ccwg-bbr/draft-ietf-ccwg-bbr.md

 condition depends on how the connection uses mechanisms to implement pacing, batching, GSO/TSO/offload, etc.

-If these conditions are met then the sender has run out of data to feed the network.
+If these conditions are met, then the sender has run out of data to feed the network.
 This would effectively create a "bubble" of idle time in the data pipeline.
 This idle time means that any delivery rate sample obtained from this data packet, and any rate sample from a packet that follows it in the next